 Yate’s local air ambulance, Great Western Air Ambulance Charity (GWAAC), has become the latest fixture in Yate’s Shopping Centre as they opened their new shop in North Walk.

-The new shop was opened in a small ceremony this morning with a few of the charity’s Patrons, including Countess Bathurst and former patient and Trustee, Robin Jacques, who officially opened the new shop with a ribbon cutting.
+The new shop was opened in a small ceremony this morning with a few of the charity’s Patrons, including Countess Bathurst and former patient and Trustee, Robin Jaques, who officially opened the new shop with a ribbon cutting.
 Also in attendance was Mayor of Yate, Karl Tomasin, Councillor Ruth Davis, Chair of South Gloucestershire Council, as well as Trustees and volunteers of the charity who came along to support their opening day.

 The charity are encouraging the people of Yate and surrounding areas to come and visit their new shop in a bid to increase their local presence and raise awareness of the vital service they provide in our local communities.